HarshitPratapSingh/Bank-Churn-Data-Analysis/README.md

 ___

-## Importing Important Libraries for visualization.
+## Importing important libraries for Visualization.
 ``` python
 import matplotlib.pyplot as plt
 import seaborn as sns